pay360/mobilesdk-ios/README.md

 # Installation with CocoaPods

-To integrate the Pay360 by Capita Payments iOS SDK into your project using CocoaPods, specify it in your Podfile:
+To integrate the Pay360 Payments iOS SDK into your project using CocoaPods, specify it in your Podfile:

     source 'https://github.com/CocoaPods/Specs.git'
     platform :ios, '7.0'